cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 ```

 This is quite enough.
-The DApp shouldn't have to calculate change, fees, select inputs, withdrawal rewards and so on.
+The DApp shouldn't have to calculate change, fees, select inputs, withdrawal rewards and so on if not needed.
 It just needs to **tell the wallet what result it needs**.
 Let's understand how this works.

 ### Data Types